McGill, RobertRobert McGill

 B.A.
 (Queen’s), M.Phil.
 (Oxford), M.A.
 (East Anglia), Ph.D.
 (Toronto)

 , he addresses people’s sense of betrayal when they believe they have been turned into characters in novels or stories.
-His current research project, “The Vietnam War and the Language of Canadian Nationalism,” examines how the war influenced Canadian literature and identity through to the present day.
-This project has a counterpart in his novel Once We Had a Country
+Currently, he is undertaking two lines of SSHRC-funded research.
+First, he is considering teacher-student relations in creative writing workshops.
+Second, he is examining how the Vietnam War influenced Canadian literature and identity through to the present day.
+This project follows on his novel Once We Had a Country

 , as a Rhodes Scholar at the University of East Anglia.
 The Mysteries